Babies this age continue to grow — in size, physical skills, and their ability

-How long does a breastfeeding baby nurse at each feeding?
+If breastfed, how long does your baby nurse at each feeding?

 What else are you feeding your baby?

-How frequent are your baby's bowel movements?
-What do they look like?
+How often does your baby poop?
+What do the BMs look like?

 How often does your baby pee?

-The doctor also may ask questions about your baby's health and development.
+The doctor also may ask about your baby's health and development.
+These things

-All of these things together will help the doctor decide if your baby is growing at a healthy rate.
+together help the doctor decide if your baby is growing at a healthy rate.
 The doctor